All Episodes

 It's great that they know there's a new sheriff in town.

-It is a good thing that they might again fear the United States and that there'll be consequences for nefarious activities, and we can't allow North Korea to keep firing or rocket man Kim Jong-un to keep firing missiles over Japan and threatening Guam and threatening the entire region of the world.
+And we can't allow North Korea to keep firing or rocketman Kim Jong-un to keep firing missiles over Japan and threatening Guam and threatening the entire region of the world.

 We do have some good news on that front.

-The defense secretary, James Mad Dog Mattis, hinted yesterday that the U.S. in fact may have a secret military option that would neutralize any threat caused by North Korea.
+The Defense Secretary, James Mad Dog Mattis, hinted yesterday that the U.S., in fact, may have a secret military option that would neutralize any threat caused by North Korea.

 And according to Mattis, the Pentagon has a few tricks up its sleeve that wouldn't involve the decimation of Seoul.

-I've been saying, and I don't know what option he's talking about, but if we can do anything to prevent the incineration in North Korea in spite of rocket man, it would be good for the entire world.
+You know, if we can do something, neutralize them and save lives, I've been saying, and I don't know what option he's talking about, but if we can do anything to prevent the incineration in North Korea in spite of Rocketman, it would be good for the entire world.

 So whatever options may be available to us that I don't know about, otherwise I only see bad options.

-And all I see is okay, he's going to continue to put these missiles on a launch pad, fire them over individual sovereign countries, and threaten Guam, we will have no choice but to engage.
+And all I see is, okay, he's going to continue to put these missiles on a launch pad, fire them over individual sovereign countries, and threaten Guam.

-And he say, when asked, is there any military option the U.S. can take with North Korea that would not put Seoul at grave risk, Mattis said, yes, there is, but I'm not going into details.
+Anyway, when asked, is there any military option the U.S. can take with North Korea that would not put Seoul at grave risk, Mattis said, yes, there is, but I'm not going into details.

-He wouldn't say he did let slip one interesting comment just to clarify.
+He did let slip one interesting comment.

 Are we talking about kinetic options as well?